JR Smith on Forgetting Score in Game 1: 'Can't Say I Was Sure of Anything'

 That didn't quite match the footage of his on-court encounter with James.
 Now, Smith has at least owned up to perhaps not knowing the situation.

 James revealed Saturday that Smith took the Game 1 loss "as hard as anybody."
-However, the four-time NBA MVP knows his veteran teammate can bounce back.
+However, the four-time NBA MVP knows his veteran teammate can bounce back:

 There's no guarantee the Cavaliers would have won even if they had gotten a shot up.
 But if they go on to lose the series, all of Cleveland will be left wondering, "What if?"